textpattern/textpacks/tools/README.md

 ### Example 3

-Move 'show' and meta' from the admin-side group, and 'css_name' from the css group, to the common group.
+Move 'show' and 'meta' from the admin-side group, and 'css_name' from the css group, to the common group.
 Reindex the strings if necessary.

 ```php
 php move-strings.php --keys=admin-side.show,admin-side.meta,css.css_name --to=common